jcanseco/.dotfiles/README.md

 sudo apt install build-essential cmake python-dev python3-dev
 ```

-You should have these installed before vim-plug downloads YouCompleteMe so that the build could succeed the first time.
+Vim-plug will have successfully built YouCompleteMe if you already had these dependencies installed when vim-plug downloaded YouCompleteMe for the first time.
 Otherwise, run `:PlugInstall!` in vim to force a rebuild of YouCompleteMe.

 Following this short guide should be enough to successfully build a basic build of YouCompleteMe.
 If you're on a different distro than the ones listed or if something goes wrong with the installation, refer to the [full installation guide](https://github.com/Valloric/YouCompleteMe#full-installation-guide).